tedneward/Azgaarnoth/Creatures/Elemental.md

 ![](Elemental-Invisible-Stalker.md)

-***Directed Hunter.*** When an invisible stalker is created, it stays at its summoner’s side until it is given a task to perform.
-If an assignment doesn’t involve hunting down and slaying a specific creature or recovering an object, the magic that created the invisible stalker ends and the elemental is released.
+***Directed Hunter.*** When an invisible stalker is created, it stays at its summoner's side until it is given a task to perform.
+If an assignment doesn't involve hunting down and slaying a specific creature or recovering an object, the magic that created the invisible stalker ends and the elemental is released.
 Otherwise, it completes the task, then returns to its summoner for more commands, forced to serve until the magic that binds it expires.
 If its summoner dies in the interim, the invisible stalker vanishes after completing its task.

 Most invisible stalkers are an unwilling servant at best, and resent any undertaking assigned.
 A mission that requires significant time might drive the invisible stalker to pervert the intent of a command unless it is worded carefully.
 Rumors persist of some invisible stalkers that enjoy the hunt, and choose to remain on the Prime Material Plane even after their task is finished, listening for additional calls (summoning spells) to answer.
 Such stalkers tend to develop an alignment other than neutral, depending on their feelings about the hunt.

 ***Unseen Threat.*** Invisible stalkers are composed of air and are naturally invisible.
 A creature might hear and feel an invisible stalker in passing, but the elemental remains invisible even when it attacks.
-A spell that allows someone to see the invisible reveals only the invisible stalker’s vague outline.
+A spell that allows someone to see the invisible reveals only the invisible stalker's vague outline.

 >## Invisible Stalker
 >*Medium elemental, neutral*